jakechaley/BlackJackProposal/README.md

 * 1:00 Return from lunch/continue research
 * 2:10 Work on a rough sketch of Gameplay mock ups
 * 3:10 Watch videos on React to help better understanding
+* 4:15 Look at other repo's to get an idea for file structure